cournape/Bento/doc/source/overview.rst

 Overview
 ========

-..
-Bento is born out of my frustration dealing with distutils/setuptools
-.. idiosyncraties and limitations, especially when working with complex builds
-.. such as numpy, scipy or matplotlib.
-Distutils is too complex for simple needs,
-.. and too inflexible for complex builds.

-..
-Philosophy
-.. ----------
-..
-..
-Bento's main characteristics are:
-..
-..     - Pythonic: simple, hackable, explicit and one way to do it.
-..     - Extensibility: avoid tight internal coupling, make it possible to plug-in
-..       real build tools like scons or waf, and enable customization of the
-..       compilation process.
-..     - Take inspiration from existing tools in other communities: autotools,
-..       cabal, etc...
-..     - Internally decouple build, package description and packaging.
-..     - No dependency on any distutils or setuptools code.
-..     - Maintain backward-compatibility through conversion tools instead of
-..       maintaining compatibility with the deeply flawed distutils "API".
-..     - Simpler, and more obvious behavior compared to distutils/setuptools for
-..       simple projects

 Bento is based on a declarative package description, which is parsed by the different build tools to do the actual work.
 There are currently two ways to create such a package description: by writing it from scratch, or by converting